-If you’re looking for an classic Victorian Christmas, you cannot go wrong with the Grand Floridian at Christmas.
+2. Grand Floridian Resort & Spa – If you’re looking for an classic Victorian Christmas, you cannot go wrong with the Grand Floridian at Christmas.
 It is unquestionably the most elegant resort at Christmas, and if you don’t pine for the rustic look of Wilderness Lodge, the Grand Floridian might be your top choice.

-While the lobby is incredibly chaotic during the day with visitors coming to see what is unquestionably the biggest draw for tourists at Christmas, I really enjoy sitting in here late at night, listening to the orchestra, and watching guests pass.
+While the lobby is incredibly chaotic during the day with visitors coming to see what is unquestionably the biggest draw for tourists at Christmas, I really enjoy sitting in here late at night, listening to the music, and watching guests pass.
 (If I were booking a stay here during the Christmas season, I’d avoid the main building due to the crowds.)

 Roaring fireplaces and a Christmas background music so tranquil that I sometimes put it on at home to put me to sleep round out the holiday offerings, and if you sit down on one of the comfy chairs near one of these fireplaces, don’t be surprised if that relaxing background music and the crackle of the fire puts you right to sleep.

 Even when it’s 90º outside, I can sit in that lobby and imagine being back home where I grew up in Michigan, sitting by the fireplace with snow falling outside.
 As an added bonus, Fort Wilderness is a peaceful walk or boat ride away, and the decorations there that the RV owners put up are seriously fun.

-There you have our top choices for Walt Disney World resorts at Christmas.
-The top two probably come as no surprise, and if you have the financial means, we highly recommend one of those.
-The style of one of those two will appeal to the vast majority of guests.
+With that said, every resort at Walt Disney World gets decked out for Christmas to varying degrees.
 The other choices are no slouches, and there are definitely some good options for budget-conscious travelers or Walt Disney World veterans who want to try something new.
 No matter where you stay, the Christmas ambiance at Walt Disney World is infectious, and you’ll find plenty to keep you in the holiday spirit during your time in the parks.